sezanzeb/input-remapper/readme/development.md

 Don't use your computer during integration tests to avoid interacting with the gui, which might make tests fail.

-There is also a run configuration for PyCharm called "All Tests" included.
+There is also a "run configuration" for PyCharm called "All Tests" included.

 ## Writing Tests